Antonios-Sotiriou/gastgeber/README.md

 ```
 ./gastgeber
 ```
-From gastgeber.c file you can choose the total number of rooms and also<br>
+From "header_files/global/global_vars.h" file you can choose the total number of rooms and also<br>
 the years range.As starting year it is advised to use the current year because<br>
 noone can make a reservation to the Past unfortunatly.At least so far.